Skrinj0/MaximWire_expanded/README.md

 # MaximWire

-This is very simple library to connect DS18B20 temperature sensors and Arduino NANO 33 BLE controllers.
+This is very simple library to connect OneWire temperature sensors and Arduino NANO 33 BLE controllers.
+This version adds support for the MAX30207 sensor and possibly others in the future.

 Getting started
 ---------------

-By default, if you use only one DS18B20 device, you don't need external pull-up resistor.
+By default, if you use only one OneWire device, you don't need external pull-up resistor.
 Just connect directly:

 * +3.3V -> RED